-There are several plugins you can use to add your own calendar to WordPress.
+There are several plugins you can use to add your own calendar to WordPress (check out our list of the best WordPress events calendar plugins to see our favorites).
 However, not all of them support Google Calendar integration, which is what we’re looking for.
 From those that do, you have two popular options, including Simple Calendar and WP Google Calendar Manager.

 For this tutorial, we decided to go with Simple Calendar because it offers a bit more in terms of features and styling, although another option may suit you better.
 Once you’ve installed and activated the plugin, move on to step number one.

 Step #1: Create a New Calendar in WordPress